PoslinskiNet/ember-testing-guide/README.md

 # Time travelling

 From time to time, we need to ensure that our code behaves differently depending on the actual date/timezone context.
 Let’s assume our component presents date in the custom date format and we want to make sure it will work well in any given month.
 We need to let our test runner know that we are time travelling to the given date.
 How to do it?
-We can use a proper add-on that wraps **Timecop** library:
+We can use an addon that wraps **Timecop** library:

 ```
 ember install ember-cli-timecop